-Buying Bay Lauren
+Buying a Bay Laurel Plant

-Growing Bay Laurel
+Bay Laurel Basics

-- Requires full to a partial shade of sunlight either planted in the yard or in a container.
+- Requires full to partial shade of sunlight either planted in the yard or in a container.

 - This plant does not prefer any specific soil, as long as you provide it with well-draining soil together with correct plant care, your bay laurel will grow healthy.

-- Do not let your Bay Laurel sit in wet soil, weekly deep watering is preferable to help your plant develop good and strong root growth.
+- Do not let your Bay Laurel sit in wet soil; weekly deep watering is preferable to help your plant develop good and strong root growth.
 Always allow the soil to dry between watering.

 - The best time to fertilize your Bay Laurel is Springtime.
 Use a general-purpose fertilizer to feed your plant.